patrick012016/patrick012016/README.md

+Master of Science in Engineering (MSc Eng) in Computer Science with a specialization in Data Engineering and Information Systems from the Silesian University of Technology.

+### Academic research
+**Master's thesis:** Research analysis of the possibilities of using document databases in data warehouses.
+Modern data warehouse architectures were researched by comparing relational (PostgreSQL) and NoSQL (MongoDB) databases in OLAP scenarios.
+A containerized environment was built to benchmark ETL processes, storage, and OLAP cube materialization using the Star Schema Benchmark (SSB).
+Furthermore, a novel hybrid model and a pre-filtration method were designed and tested to optimize NoSQL performance.
+These strategies effectively bypassed typical NoSQL bottlenecks, proving that custom modeling can offer a highly efficient, scalable alternative to traditional baselines.

-<h3> Current focus & Learning path </h3>
+### Current focus

-* **Backend development (C# / .NET / Java):** my core strength is C# and the .NET ecosystem.
+▹ **Backend development (C# / .NET / Java):** My core strength is C# and the .NET ecosystem.
 I focus on writing clean, maintainable code.
 Currently, my main goal is to bridge the gap between basic applications and enterprise-level software by actively studying and implementing Clean Architecture and Domain-Driven Design and security best practices.

-* **Frontend expansion (Angular):** to achieve my goal of becoming a Full-Stack Developer, I am currently learning Angular from the ground up.
+▹ **Frontend expansion (Angular):** To achieve my goal of becoming a Full-Stack Developer, I am currently learning Angular from the ground up.
 My focus right now is on understanding component-based architecture, TypeScript, and state management so I can independently connect modern user interfaces with my .NET APIs.

-* **Data engineering & databases:** for my Master's thesis, I researched modern Data Warehouse architectures by comparing relational (PostgreSQL) and NoSQL (MongoDB) databases in OLAP scenarios.
-I built a containerized environment to benchmark ETL processes, storage, and OLAP cube materialization using the Star Schema Benchmark (SSB).
-Beyond evaluating native schemas, I designed and tested a novel hybrid model and a pre-filtration method to optimize NoSQL performance.
-These strategies effectively bypassed typical NoSQL bottlenecks.
-Ultimately, this project provided practical insights into how foundational data structures drive the mechanics of today's Big Data platforms and ecosystems, and proved that custom modeling can offer a highly efficient, scalable alternative to traditional baselines.

-* **Future goal - DevOps & Cloud:** currently, I put a strong emphasis on meticulous software design and building with a security-first mindset.
-Building on that foundation, I plan to expand my skills into the operational side of the software lifecycle.
-In the near future, I aim to dive into deployment automation, setting up advanced CI/CD pipelines, and application monitoring.
-My ultimate goal is to continuously grow my practical knowledge in delivering secure, reliable software and understanding the complete development process.
+▹ **DevOps & Cloud:** Building on my foundation in security-first software design, my goal is to expand into DevOps and Cloud.
+I am focused on mastering deployment automation, advanced CI/CD pipelines, and application monitoring to deliver secure, reliable software across the entire development lifecycle.

-<h2>Selected projects</h2>
+### Selected projects
 <table border="0" bordercolor="transparent">
   <tr>
     <td width="50%" valign="top">